Why do I get breakouts on my body?

 Breakouts occur when there is a blockage or irritation in the sebaceous gland.

-Except for the palms of your hands and the soles of your feet, pretty much every inch of your skin is covered in sebaceous glands.
+Except for your lips, the palms of your hands and the soles of your feet, pretty much every inch of your skin is covered in sebaceous glands.
 Some of these sebaceous glands contain hair follicles, some of them don’t.

 What is folliculitis?

 As you might have guessed from its name, folliculitis is an inflammation of the hair follicle.

 Unlike standard breakouts, this will generally look more like a rash and can become itchy.